aaronhktan/jyut-dict/README.md

 This folder contains the source code for the program, and a Qt Creator project file.
 Files are divided into several subdirectories:
 - `components`: UI components, such as the list view or search bar.
-- `dialogs`: dialogs, such as the update available notification dialog.
+- `dialogs`: dialogs, such as the "update available" notification dialog.
-- `logic`: definitions for search and entry classes, as well as any other backend logic.
+- `logic`: definitions for search and entry classes, as well as other backend logic.
 - `platform`: platform-specific files, such as `Info.plist` for the macOS application bundle.
 - `resources`: databases, icons, and images.
 - `windows`: UI windows of the program, such as the main window.